Welcome to UNHCR’s Refugee Population Statistics Database

 For methodological explanations, data limitations and coverage, visit the Methodology page.

-More than two thirds of all refugees under UNHCR’s mandate and Venezuelans displaced abroad come from just five countries (as of end-2020).
+More than two thirds of all refugees under UNHCR’s mandate and Venezuelans displaced abroad come from just five countries (as of mid-2021).

 |South Sudan||2.2 million|

-Turkey hosts the largest number of refugees, with nearly 3.7 million people.
-Colombia is second with 1.7 million, including Venezuelans displaced abroad (as of end-2020).
+Turkey hosts the largest number of refugees, with 3.7 million people.
+Colombia is second with more than 1.7 million, including Venezuelans displaced abroad (as of mid-2021).